Administrative Sciences

 MET AD 740: Planning and Operating New Ventures

-Includes opportunity assessment and feasibility analysis, concept development, budgeting and financial operations, financial and human resource management, legal and organizational issues, role of boards and external advisors that lead to the writing of a business plan. -
+Prerequisites: MET AD 514.
+Includes opportunity assessment and feasibility analysis, concept development, budgeting and financial operations, financial and human resource management, legal and organizational issues analysis, and comprehension and determination of the roles of boards and external advisors, all leading into the planning and operating of new ventures. -

-MET AD 746: Business Law and Regulation in a Global Environment
+MET AD 746: Business Law and Regulation for Entrepreneurs

 Examines legal issues that affect high technology firms.
 Topics include copyright, reverse engineering, trade secrets, patents, international legal differences, the Uniform Commercial Code, and product liability.
 Cases drawn from high tech industries are used to emphasize current and future developments. -